-49. Defendant repeats and incorporates by reference the preceding allegations as if set forth in full.
-50. The Dispute Subclass participated in the 3Rs and CSR programs.
+Answer 49.
+Plaintiff repeats and incorporates by reference its responses to Paragraphs 1-48 as if fully set forth herein.

+Counterclaim 50.
+The Dispute Subclass participated in the 3Rs and CSR programs.
 For each benefit year in which the Dispute Subclass participated in those programs, the members of that subclass received payment and/or were required to pay charges under those ACA programs.
-51. By failing to pay charges and other amounts required under the ACA, the Dispute